 Spirit Airlines

-As a result of the update of 2014 the wordmark in the Spirit Airlines logo turned from bright blue to black with some white strokes.
-The idea was to match the company’s low-cost business philosophy.
+As a result of the 2014 update, the wordmark in the Spirit Airlines logo transitioned from bright blue to black with white strokes, aligning with the company’s low-cost business philosophy.
+This strategic change reflects not only the brand’s identity but also the relative strength of brands in the fiercely competitive aviation industry.

 Singapore Airlines